ocecaco/stacked-borrows/README.md

 ## Technical Appendix

-The technical appendix contains a complete coherent description of the Stacked Borrows semantics, as well as the definition of our key simulation relation that we used for the Coq formalization.
+The technical appendix in `appendix.pdf` contains a complete coherent description of the Stacked Borrows semantics, as well as the definition of our key simulation relation that we used for the Coq formalization.

 ## Coq Formalization